javalent/Javalents-Plugins/Calendarium/Calendar Events.md

 To organise and differentiate events, they can be assigned to various categories that are created within the calendar settings of the plugin.
 This assignment will result in the dot and the flag associated with the event adopting the color associated with the assigned category.

-### Event Notes
+### Event notes

-Events have the ability to link to specific notes by specifying the note within the event creation modal or by utilising the [[Calendarium/Automatic Event Creation]] feature through the use of frontmatter.
+Events have the ability to link to specific notes by specifying the note within the event creation modal or by utilising the [Event Creation](Calendarium/Event%20Creation.md Event Creation>) feature through the use of frontmatter.

 If a note is selected, and the note contains relevant frontmatter (as described below), the plugin will prompt the user to confirm whether they wish to overwrite the existing event data with the frontmatter data from the note.
 Additionally, clicking on an event linked to a note will open the corresponding note.

-### Multi-day Events
+### Multi-day events

 For events that span across multiple days, the event creation modal provides an option to select "Add End Date".
 This allows the user to specify the end date of the event, effectively defining its duration.

-### Event Intervals
+### Event intervals

 Events can be scheduled to occur at regular intervals by utilising the "Add Interval" button within the event creation modal.
 While a starting date is required, an end date is optional for interval-based events.